- We Are Young Citizens

 We Are Young Citizens

 We believe that the British values as defined by the DfE are not confined to Britain!
+Many other countries share these values, but we also teach that there are other countries which do not.
 We actively promote and teach values which will lead to children becoming active and responsible citizens in a global community.

 Leaders and staff are committed to teaching pupils how to be well prepared citizens.
 Children speak enthusiastically about how they can make positive changes to the world.